-Gainesville is a somewhat small town located in the state of Virginia.
-With a population of 12,750 people and five constituent neighborhoods, Gainesville is the 67th largest community in Virginia.
+Gainesville is a medium-sized town located in the state of Virginia.
+With a population of 18,112 people and eight constituent neighborhoods, Gainesville is the 53rd largest community in Virginia.
 Much of the housing stock in Gainesville was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Gainesville economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Gainesville, where the median household income is $130,944.00.
+This seems to be the case in Gainesville, where the median household income is $150,487.00.

 Gainesville home prices are not only among the most expensive in Virginia, but Gainesville real estate also consistently ranks among the most expensive in America.

 Also of interest is that Gainesville has more people living here who work in computers and math than 95% of the places in the US.